Northwest Natural (NYSE:NWN) Stock Rating Reaffirmed by Royal Bank of Canada

-Northwest Natural (NYSE:NWN)‘s stock had its “hold” rating restated by research analysts at Royal Bank of Canada in a research note issued to investors on Wednesday, AnalystRatings.com reports.
-They presently have a $59.00 target price on the utilities provider’s stock.
-Royal Bank of Canada’s price target points to a potential downside of 9.90% from the stock’s current price.
+Royal Bank of Canada reissued their hold rating on shares of Northwest Natural (NYSE:NWN) in a research note issued to investors on Wednesday morning, AnalystRatings.com reports.
+The firm currently has a $59.00 price objective on the utilities provider’s stock.

-A number of other equities analysts also recently weighed in on the stock.
-UBS Group lowered their target price on shares of Northwest Natural from $61.00 to $56.00 and set a “sell” rating for the company in a research note on Wednesday, April 1st.
-Wells Fargo & Co downgraded shares of Northwest Natural to a “sell” rating in a research note on Tuesday, March 3rd.
-Two investment analysts have rated the stock with a sell rating, two have issued a hold rating and four have given a buy rating to the company’s stock.
-The company has a consensus rating of “Hold” and an average target price of $68.29.
+A number of other analysts have also recently weighed in on NWN.
+Wells Fargo & Co cut shares of Northwest Natural to a sell rating in a report on Tuesday, March 3rd.
+UBS Group reduced their price target on shares of Northwest Natural from $61.00 to $56.00 and set a sell rating for the company in a research report on Wednesday, April 1st.
+Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating and four have issued a buy rating to the company.
+The company currently has a consensus rating of Hold and an average target price of $68.29.

-In other news, Director C Scott Gibson sold 1,796 shares of the business’s stock in a transaction dated Wednesday, March 4th.
+In other news, CEO David Hugo Anderson sold 666 shares of the firm’s stock in a transaction on Thursday, January 16th.
+The shares were sold at an average price of $73.52, for a total transaction of $48,964.32.
+Following the transaction, the chief executive officer now owns 78,105 shares in the company, valued at approximately $5,742,279.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director C Scott Gibson sold 1,796 shares of the firm’s stock in a transaction on Wednesday, March 4th.
 The shares were sold at an average price of $67.84, for a total transaction of $121,840.64.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO David Hugo Anderson sold 666 shares of the business’s stock in a transaction dated Thursday, January 16th.
-The stock was sold at an average price of $73.52, for a total transaction of $48,964.32.
-Following the transaction, the chief executive officer now owns 78,105 shares in the company, valued at $5,742,279.60.
 The disclosure for this sale can be found here.
-Insiders own 1.14% of the company’s stock.
+1.14% of the stock is owned by corporate insiders.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Sunbelt Securities Inc. purchased a new position in Northwest Natural during the fourth quarter worth about $3,686,000.
-Cedar Mountain Advisors LLC purchased a new position in Northwest Natural in the fourth quarter valued at about $57,000.
-Cranbrook Wealth Management LLC purchased a new position in Northwest Natural in the fourth quarter valued at about $70,000.
-Orion Portfolio Solutions LLC purchased a new stake in shares of Northwest Natural during the 4th quarter valued at approximately $84,000.
-Finally, Paradigm Asset Management Co.
-LLC purchased a new stake in shares of Northwest Natural during the 4th quarter valued at approximately $100,000.
+Several institutional investors have recently added to or reduced their stakes in NWN.
+Cedar Mountain Advisors LLC bought a new position in shares of Northwest Natural during the 4th quarter valued at $57,000.
+Cranbrook Wealth Management LLC bought a new position in shares of Northwest Natural during the 4th quarter valued at $70,000.
+Orion Portfolio Solutions LLC bought a new position in shares of Northwest Natural during the 4th quarter valued at $84,000.
+Paradigm Asset Management Co.
+LLC bought a new position in shares of Northwest Natural during the 4th quarter valued at $100,000.
+Finally, Cypress Capital Management LLC WY bought a new position in shares of Northwest Natural during the 4th quarter valued at $111,000.
 Institutional investors and hedge funds own 76.20% of the company’s stock.

 Northwest Natural Holding Company, through its subsidiary, Northwest Natural Gas Company, provides regulated natural gas distribution services to residential, commercial, and industrial customers in Oregon and Southwest Washington.
 It is also involved in the gas storage activities, water businesses, and other investments and activities.